6 Gifts to Give to a Friend Who is Grieving

 READ MORE: How To Help A Grieving Friend

-6 Gifts for a Grieving Family
+6 Gifts For A Grieving Family

 1. Comfort Candle

-The 5″ round Comfort Candle consists of a unique terra cotta candle holder with copper lid.
+The 5″ round Comfort Candle consists of a unique terra cotta candle holder with a copper lid.
 This simple gift will bring remembrance, beauty, and comfort to someone who is grieving.
 Available with a variety of messages, words, and inspirational quotes on the outside, the inner tea light can be replaced as often as necessary.
-The candle comes packaged in a loving “ready to gift” box, and is built sturdy and strong, much like the love that still exists for the person who is deeply missed.
+The candle comes packaged in a loving “ready to gift” box and is built sturdy and strong, much like the love that still exists for the person who is deeply missed.

 WHY IS THIS A GREAT GIFT: Because there are a variety of inscriptions available, there are endless options to allow you to find the perfect one for the person on your mind.
 In addition, it is an affordable way to show someone you care while giving them a keepsake that they can truly use for many years.
+This is a great gift for grieving male friends or family members.

-HOW TO USE: Light the candle and place on the family buffet during holidays, family reunions, birthday parties, and more.
+HOW TO USE: Light the candle and place it on the family buffet during holidays, family reunions, birthday parties, and more.
 A simple but subtle look at the flicker of the flame will warm the hearts of those feeling like the right people aren’t in attendance.

 2. Angel Catcher Journal

-The Angel Catcher Journal is an easy to use, self-paced journal filled with prompts, letter starters, and inspirational quotes.
+The Angel Catcher Journal is an easy-to-use, self-paced journal filled with prompts, letter starters, and inspirational quotes.
 In the past decade, it has helped thousands find meaningful ways to overcome the despair of losing a loved one.
 This is a journal for all ages, for all losses, and for all denominations of faith including those without a religious genre.
 There is also a kids’ version that is specific to young children dealing with heartache and loss.

 WHY IS THIS A GREAT GIFT: This journal is more than meets the eye.
-Because of its self-guided prompts, it takes the work away from the broken hearted.
+Because of its self-guided prompts, it takes the work away from the brokenhearted.
 It also lends itself to a lot of “flipping for the right page” as opposed to following a linear pattern.
 The Angel Catcher truly lets you reflect and journal at your own pace, letting your emotions steer the wheel.
 Additionally, this is a great journal even for the person who doesn’t typically like to write their thoughts down.

 HOW TO USE: Flip.
 Read.
 Reflect.
 Write.
 Repeat.
 The grieving can allow their in-the-moment thoughts to guide the page they turn to.
 There are no rules, no rights or wrongs, just a guide to allow you the freedom of exploring your inner thoughts and feelings.